 Great Stirrup Cay

-Also located in the Berry Islands, not too far from Perfect Day at CocoCay, is Norwegian Cruise Line’s private island.
+Also located in the Berry Islands (right next to Perfect Day at CocoCay!) is Norwegian Cruise Line’s private island.
+Norwegian Cruise Line Holdings’ other two cruise brands, Oceania Cruises and Regent Seven Seas Cruises, also occasionally visit the island.
 Great Stirrup Cay was the first cruise line private island when it was acquired back in the 1970’s, but it has come a long way since then.

 Great Stirrup Cay offers an expansive coastline full of sandy beaches for you to spend your day relaxing on the island.
-With recent updates, there are now plenty of lounge chairs to accommodate NCL’s larger ships, newly planted palm trees for some added shade, and clamshells available for rent.
+There are plenty of lounge chairs to accommodate NCL’s larger ships, palm trees for some added shade, and clamshells available for rent.

 Guests can also go snorkeling, rent kayaks or jet skis, brave the ziplines, or even book an excursion off the island to swim with the pigs.

-Dining options are plentiful on GSC as well.
+Dining options are plentiful on Great Stirrup Cay as well.
 The Jumbey Beach Grill is the main island buffet offering hot dogs, hamburgers, jerk chicken, fresh fruit, salad, a pizza station, and desserts.
 Other additions to Great Stirrup Cay include the Abaco Taco stand and the Tropic Like It’s Hot food truck.
 We particularly enjoy Abaco Taco.

 To go along with your food, there are plenty of bar options, and the NCL drink packages work on the island too.